DarrenTurchiarelli/SharedContent/README.md

 # SharedContent

-Assortment of scripts, queries, workbooks for public consumption
+Assortment of scripts, queries and workbooks for public consumption

 DISCLAIMER